-The occurrence of measles in any community can cause a lasting destruction of lives because it is highly infectious.
-It is known as rubeola and it is contagious to both adult and children.
+The occurrence of measles in any community can cause lasting destruction of lives because it is highly infectious.
+It is also known as rubeola and it is contagious to both adults and children.
 Measles in children can be deadly if proper attention is not given to it.
-Despite vaccination in the world today, the disease kills more than 100,000 people every year, most are age five and below.
-The death occurs mostly in people who were not vaccinated or ignorant of the killer disease.
+Despite vaccination in the world today, the disease kills more than 90,000 people every year, most are age five and below.
+Death occurs mostly in people who were not vaccinated or ignorant of the killer disease.

 Measles symptoms and signs occur around two weeks after exposure to a virus.
 Typically, the signs and symptoms of measles are: